-Established in 2011, U.S. Pain Foundation is the leading organization for people with chronic pain.
-Our mission is to empower, educate, connect, and advocate for individuals who live with chronic conditions that cause pain, as well as their caregivers and clinicians.
+Established in 2006, with a national presence beginning in 2010, the U.S. Pain Foundation is dedicated to improving the lives of people with chronic pain.
+Our mission is to empower, educate, connect, and advocate for individuals who live with chronic conditions and serious injuries, as well as their caregivers and clinicians.